ShirwaM/Simplistic-RSS/README.md

 ```
 Customization
 ==============
--If you want to add a new attribute to the Rss item, edit the RssItem class to contain getters/setters for the specific attribue.
+*If you want to add a new attribute to the Rss item, edit the RssItem class to contain getters/setters for the specific attribue.

--Then follow basic outline in the RssHandler class.
+*Then follow basic outline in the RssHandler class.